This website is administered by International News Syndicate. The following provides an overview of how your privacy is protected during your visit.

 Any query about your privacy rights should be sent to [email protected].

 Cookies are small files of information, which save and retrieve information about your visit to the site.
-For example, how you entered the site, items such as browser type and browser language; your Internet Protocol (“IP”) address; and the actions you take on the company’s websites, such as the web pages viewed and the links clicked, how you navigated through the site and what information was accessed by you.
+For example, how you entered the site, information such as browser type and browser language; your Internet Protocol (“IP”) address; and the actions you take on the company’s websites, such as the web pages viewed and the links clicked, how you navigated through the site and what information was accessed by you.
 The cookies we use cannot personally identify you.
 If you do not want information to be gathered on a cookie you may obtain advice from your Internet Service Provider who will tell you how to disable a cookie through the appropriate menu in your browser.

-This information is used for the purposes of understanding how visitors use a website.
+This information is used for the purposes of understanding how visitors use our website.
 Cookies and similar technologies help us tailor our website to our users needs, as well as to detect and prevent security threats and abuse.
 When used alone, cookies do not personally identify you.

 These cookies are used to deliver adverts more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement, as well as help measure the effectiveness of our advertising campaigns.